-- The Academic Personal User License version of our software is for students to use for educational purposes only such as a course or for research.
+- The Academic Personal User License (APUL) version of our software is the current PUL version of Cincom Smalltalk that we make available for students to use for educational purposes only (i.e. for a course).
 To obtain it, an individual should request the Academic Personal Use version from our website here.

 Academic Project Submission

-- Have you created a class projecting using Cincom Smalltalk and want others to see your work?
+- Have you created a class project using Cincom Smalltalk and want others to see your work?
 Submit your projects here.

 Feedback on the Cincom Smalltalk Academic Program